Entering a Level Crossing When a Train or Tram is Approaching

 This charge is laid in situations where a person driving a motor vehicle deliberately or recklessly enters a level crossing when a train or tram is approaching as listed in the section.

-In essence to prove this charge the Police must prove that the accused drove a motor vehicle and at the time deliberately or recklessly entered a level crossing when a train or tram was approaching.
+In essence, to prove a charge of Entering a Level Crossing When a Train or Tram is Approaching, the police must prove that the accused drove a motor vehicle and at the time deliberately or recklessly entered a level crossing when a train or tram was approaching.

 Defences to this can include a factual dispute or lack of intent.